Lightstreamer/Lightstreamer-example-AuthMetadata-adapter-java/README.md

 ![sequence diagram](sequence_diagram.png)

-In this demo client the Web/Application server is not actually involved and calls to placeholder methods are performed to validate the token.
+In this demo client the Web/Application server is not actually involved and calls to placeholder methods are performed to validate the tokens.

 from `src/authmetadata_demo/adapters/AuthMetadataAdapter.java`:
 ```java